 Belgium is a member of the Eurozone.
 Cash dispensers are widely available.
 You may be asked for photo ID if paying with a credit or debit card in a shop.

-Brussels is officially a bilingual city, which is why you will find street signs in both French and Dutch (Flemish) – in practice French very much dominates.
+Brussels is officially a bilingual city, which is why you will find street signs in both French and Dutch (Flemish) although in practice French tends to dominate.
 English is widely spoken, too.

 Are we missing a new venue or has a business closed?
 Or has something changed and we've not yet updated our pages?